 How to prepare for a Tarot reading

 Whether you’re about to have a face to face or online Tarot reading, there are ways to help you get ready for it.
-To prepare for a Tarot reading will guarantee better results and ensure you get answers to the questions that are most important to you.
+When you prepare for a Tarot reading you are guaranteed better results and ensure to get answers to the questions that are most important to you.

 Why do you need a reading?

 What brings you to ask the cards advice today?
 Try and clarify for yourself what is the motivation behind your booking – it’s not always obvious.
 Letting your reader know will simplify the session.
 Not just to make the reader’s work easier but to help you get the exact answers you were looking for in the first place.

 Sometimes I feel like people are not telling me the whole story at the start of a reading.
 There’s no pushing them of course.
 But the cards will always tell me what it’s all about and when I put my finger on it, that’s when they start reacting and talking.